 - Personal devices such as wheelchairs, hearing aids or glasses

-- Personal services such as assistance with eating, toileting, or dressing
+- Personal care services such as assistance with eating, toileting, dressing, or storing and dispensing of medication

 - Accommodations that would fundamentally alter the nature of a program